In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 Area Under the Curve

-The area under the curve in a standard normal distribution represents the probability of a random variable falling within a certain range.
-For a given z-score, this area can be found using statistical tables or technology, such as calculators or software.
-In this case, finding the area to the left of z = -2.825 helps determine the likelihood of a value being less than this z-score, which is crucial for various statistical analyses.
+The area under the curve (AUC) in a probability distribution represents the likelihood of a random variable falling within a particular range.
+For the standard normal distribution, this area can be found using z-scores and standard normal distribution tables or technology.
+In the context of the question, finding the area to the left of z = -1.5 and to the right of z = 1.5 involves calculating the cumulative probabilities for these z-scores.

 Recommended video: